Civil Rights

 Protecting liberty and freedom.

 The United States Constitution and the laws of the individual States protect citizens from violation of their civil rights by the government, employers, and others.
-If you feel you have been deprived of your civil rights and freedoms you, should speak to an attorney to help assure that your rights are vindicated.
+Speak to an attorney if you believe someone has deprived you of your civil rights and freedoms.

 Some commons types of Civil Rights cases include the following: